autolab-fi/line-robot-curriculum/lessons/lesson_2.md

 We have already used the function `robot.moveForwardSeconds(seconds)`.
 This function makes the robot move forward, and the parameter `seconds` sets the duration of the movement in seconds.

 ## Task
 Write a program for the robot to make it drive straight for 5 seconds.
 You can go back to the previous lesson to recall how to set the robot in motion.
+Good luck!